farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/curative.md

 Operationally, curative actions are sized in order to overcome the difference between these two limits (TATL-PATL).
 While during preventive action, only TATL has to be respected (active flow should remain below this value), curative actions if properly sized, should be able to reduce the active flow in order to respect the PATL value.
-Where curative actions are not sized properly and not sufficient to respect the two limits, FARAO will then investigate additional preventive remedial actions.
+Where curative actions are not sized properly and not sufficient to respect the two limits, CASTOR will then investigate additional preventive remedial actions.

 Therefore, preventive optimisation is more permissive with CNEC defined with a TATL larger than the PATL: this allows